Connection Between Your Genes and Habits

 Role of Genetics in Addiction

 Addiction is strongly influenced by environmental (Psychological, Social, Emotional, Behavioral) factors.
 However, there is a now growing body of scientific evidence which supports that addiction has a genetic component.
 Addiction is 50 percent due to genetic predisposition.
-The genetic variants influencing the predisposition to addiction/bad habits are generally present in the genes that are part of the brain’s pleasure and reward processing system.
+The genetic variants influencing tendency for various habits/addiction are generally present in the genes that are part of the brain’s pleasure and reward processing system.

 These genetic variants can: